graph-courses/autograder/README.md

 #> ☐ Answered: 1 of 1
 #> ✔ Correct: 1 of 1
 #> → Score so far: 100 %
-#> Mm!
-YOW!-WOWIE!
-This is regularly terrific!
+#> Hurray!
+HO-HO!-HURRAY!
+This is clearly bedazzling!
 ```

 ## Extra details